 - All our professors and most of our classrooms have computers with cameras for Skype Interviews – our main Skype address is merrill.collegeumd though many of our professors have their own – ask when contacting our faculty experts.

 - UMTV’s Studio A is available for in-house interviews by media at no cost.

 - The University of Maryland’s ISDN line has been moved to Studio C in Knight Hall.
 Please check if it is available.

 - Please call 301-405-1321 for availability.
 UMTV costs are about $300 but can vary so please ask.
 Stations/Networks are responsible for connectivity costs with Verizon at AVOC.

 Please understand that our journalism professors may not always be available at the times you require.
 They are teaching classes, attending conferences and other events or may even be on sabbatical.
-Call Senior Communications Manager Dave Ottalini (301-405-1321) as your first point of contact and we’ll do everything we can to get you in touch with the faculty member you are looking for.
+Call Merrill Colleges Communications Director at 301-405-1321 as your first point of contact and we’ll do everything we can to get you in touch with the faculty member you are looking for.
 We may be able to offer you alternatives as well.

-CNS is our student-powered (and award-winning) news service with bureaus in Annapolis, Washington, D.C. and College Park.
+CNS is our student-powered (and award-winning) news service with bureaus in Washington, D.C., Annapolis and College Park.
 CNS focuses on stories of interest to Maryland residents but have impact in the DMV and beyond.

 Stories are distributed to a number of local media and via the Associated Press and McClatchy News Service in the U.S. and abroad.

 Interested in becoming an affiliate?
 Let us know.